buildbot/buildbot/master/docs/developer/quickstart.rst

 Windows users also need GNU make on their machines.
 The easiest way is to install it via the choco package manager, ``choco install make``.
 But WSL or MSYS2 is an even better option because of the integrated bash.
+Note that on Windows you need to create virtualenv manually.

 Following is a quick shell session to put you on the right track, including running the test suite.